rimorcoder/python_fastapi_basic/README.md

-# Basic FastAPI - Ship API
+# Ship API

-This is a FastAPI-based basic API for managing and querying ship information.
+This is a FastAPI-based API for managing and querying ship information.
 It provides endpoints for creating, reading, updating, and searching ship records.

 ## Features